neovide/neovide/website/docs/configuration.md

 vim.o.guifont = "Source Code Pro:h14" -- text below applies for VimScript
 ```

 Controls the font used by Neovide.
+Also check [the config file](./config-file.md) to see how to
-Only setting which is actually controlled through an option, and
+configure features.
+This is the only setting which is actually controlled through an option, and
 as such it's also documented in `:h guifont`.
 But to sum it up and also add Neovide's extension:

 - The basic format is `Primary\ Font,Fallback\ Font\ 1,Fallback\ Font\ 2:option1:option2:option3`,